shotaro-n-nakamura/shotaro-n-nakamura.github.io/aboutme.md

 I'm broadly interested in studying the processes that influence patterns in genomic variation across populations and between species.
 I also have a strong interest in studying the behavior, ecology and evolution of mammals.
 Through this research, I hope to provide important information to guide conservation management and help create effective conservation programs for various species.

-My current thesis research is broadly on using genomics to study the evolutionary history of wolf-like canids in Asia and Africa.
+My current thesis research is broadly on using genomics to study the evolutionary history of wolf-like canids in Asia.
+For this, I use whole genome sequence data to investigate patterns of divergence, demographic history, and gene flow across wolf populations in Asia.

-- A strong component of this research is focused on **wolves in South Asia** and involves collaboration with various government organizations, universities, and NGOs in Pakistan and India.
+- A strong component of this research is focused on **gray wolves in South Asia** and involves collaboration with various government organizations, universities, and NGOs in Pakistan and India.

 ![me](/img/Screen Shot 2019-04-20 at 5.39.38 PM.png)